 To increase marketability, students in all secondary grades are required to participate in advanced-level classes and multiple STREAM (Sciences, Tech, Reading, Engineering, Arts, Math) classes, clubs, and activities.
 Throughout a student’s middle and high school years, he is required to write weekly.
 He is also reading at least one hundred pages of a classic in literature.
 Because of this requirement, Lawton Academy has enjoyed ten years of 100% of its high school students being ready for college English/writing, as reported by the ACT five-year trends.

-Additionally, all students are required to take speech as a core subject each year.
+Additionally, all students are required to take speech, robotics, and archery every year.
+(There are differing levels of involvement.)
 Students take middle school Spanish and Spanish I, II, and III in high school because some employers will pay a higher salary to those who can translate Spanish.
 All graduates of Lawton Academy must graduate with Oklahoma’s Diploma of Distinction, requiring an additional history, science, and math credit.
 The only exception to this rule is made for students entering Lawton Academy in the senior year.
 Upper classmen take a business communications course and a personal finance course before graduation.